lizmtobin/lizmtobin/README.md

 ⚡ About Me: I'm a Photographer, Creator and Junior Web Developer!

-😎 I've recently completed a Coding Bootcamp with Le Wagon London.
+😎 I completed a Coding Bootcamp with Le Wagon London.

 🌱 I’m currently learning a bit of PHP.
 Tho Ruby-On-Rails is my home.